 Tight tree-lined layout requires precision

 Elevation will play a big factor this week.
-The ball will carry further with less spin and less curvature.
-Another effect of elevation is it's affect on a player's body as it tires out many players.
-Players will have a hard time adjusting to all of these factors.
-Those who have been exposed to similar elevation will have an advantage this week.
-Some events with similar elevation: Barracuda Championship, BMW Championship when hosted at Cherry Hills and the Omega European Masters.
-The event with the best comparison is the Omega European Masters which has been a mainstay on the European Tour for many years.
-Hosted at 5,000 feet above sea level, players comfortable at that course will have an easier time adjusting this week.
+The ball will carry farther with less spin and less curvature.
+Players will have a hard time adjusting to this.
+Those who have been exposed to similar elevation and had success will have an advantage this week.
+The event with the best comparison is the Omega European Masters, a mainstay on the European Tour.
+The Omega Masters is held at a course that is 5,000 feet above sea level.
+I expect players who have played well there will have an easier time adjusting in Mexico.

-This week's course is very similar to many European courses that place an emphasis on ball striking and punish wayward tee shots.
-I would favor European players this week who are used to playing a more precise type of golf as opposed to the modern American version of bomb and gouge.
+This week's course is similar to many European courses that place an emphasis on ball striking and punish wayward tee shots.
+I would favor European players who are used to playing a more precise type of golf as opposed to the modern American version of bomb and gouge.

-After analyzing the above items, four European players drastically stood out to me.
-These players are all viable for your DraftKings lineup, One-and-Done league and are good choices to wager a few dollars on:
+After analyzing the above items, six European players drastically stood out to me.
+These players are all viable for your DraftKings lineup, one-and-done league and are good choices to wager a few dollars on:

-Garcia has a large amount of positive trends coming into this week's event.
+Many people may not consider Garcia this week after his lackluster 33rd place finish at the Honda.
+If we dig deeper, we see that Garcia had superb iron play, gaining 6.8 shots approach on the field, but struggled off the tee and on the green.
+I think he puts everything together this week and contends.
 Garcia has played well at elevation in the past.
-In his last 5 appearances at the Omega European Masters, he has four top six finishes including one victory (2005).
-Garcia also owns a vacation home at the Crans-sur-Sierre GC which hosts that event.
-If that wasn't enough proof to show that he succeeds at elevation, he finished 4th at the BMW Championship at Cherry Hills in 2014.
-He also has had success on the Poa/Kikuyu combo as shown by his solid historical results at Riviera.
-Garcia is number three on the PGA Tour in Strokes Gained Tee-to-Green which will pay dividends on this week's layout that requires precision and control.
-Garcia has been playing well of late as shown by his 14th place finish at the Honda and recent victory in Dubai.
+In his last five appearances at the Omega European Masters, he has four top six finishes, including one victory.
+Garcia also owns a vacation home at the Crans-sur-Sierre GC, which hosts that event.
+If that isn't enough proof to show that he succeeds at elevation, he finished 4th at the BMW Championship at Cherry Hills in Colorado in 2014.
+He also has had success on the poa/kikuyu combo as shown by his solid historical results at Riviera.